piotrkubicki/web-crawler/README.md

 - [x] recognise external links and don't follow
     - [x] filter external links
 - [x] reconginse and ignore links to other entities like email
-- [ ] recognise sub-page link with absolute and relative page address
 - [x] map each identified sub-page

 Improvements:
-- [ ] map each sub-page in new thread
+- [x] map each sub-page in new thread
+- [ ] recognise sub-page link with absolute and relative page address
 - [ ] match different protocols for the same page
 - [ ] add more tests